-I was recently researching things to see in Italy and was quite surprised with the amount of fun facts I found.
+I was recently researching stuff to see in Italy and was surprised by the interesting things I’ve found.
 And I guess you’ll be surprised, too…

-There is no doubt that Italy is a very popular tourist destination, one that intrigues travellers with beautiful artistic towns, delicious cuisine and magnificent landscapes.
-However, there are some pretty curious things you might not know about my country.
+There is no doubt that Italy is a very popular tourist destination, one that intrigues travellers with beautiful artistic towns, delicious cuisine.

-There is a 2.5 mt tall statue of Jesus Christ submerged in the Mediterranean sea off the coast of San Fruttuoso, in the Italian Riviera (source: Liguria Guide).
+There is a 2.5 mt tall statue of Jesus Christ submerged in the Mediterranean sea off the coast of San Fruttuoso, in the Italian Riviera.

 Ever wanted to see the mysterious Moai statues but cannot go all the way to Easter Island?
 Come to Italy!
-There’s one in Vitorchiano, a picturesque village about 90 km from Rome (source: Welcome to Tuscia).
+There’s one in Vitorchiano, a picturesque village about 90 km from Rome.

 5. A truly tiny river